syl20bnr/spacemacs-elpa-mirror/stable-melpa/inf-ruby-readme.txt

 Additionally, consider adding

-   (add-hook 'after-init-hook 'inf-ruby-switch-setup)
+   (add-hook 'compilation-filter-hook 'inf-ruby-auto-enter)

-to your init file to easily switch from common Ruby compilation modes to interact with a debugger.
+to your init file to automatically switch from common Ruby compilation modes to interact with a debugger.

 To call `inf-ruby-console-auto' more easily, you can, for example,